FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio lint [OPTIONS]

-  The command 'apio lint' scans the project's Verilog code and reports
+  The command 'apio lint' scans the project's source files and reports
   errors, inconsistencies, and style violations.
 The command uses the
   Verilator tool, which is included in the standard Apio installation.